 More responsible diamonds

-The Kimberly Process was established to ensure that the profits from the production and sale of diamonds do not fund civil wars in Africa.
-Therefore, the process was written to ensure that all diamonds are exported legally and not smuggled.
-At MYEL, we think that today, this process is not enough to ensure we buy ethic diamonds that are aligned with our engagement and that we can do much better.
-For this reason, we now buy Lab-grown diamonds, which offer the same quality at a lower price than natural diamonds, while preserving the environment and well-being of people who produce them.
+At MYEL, we think that today, this process is not enough to ensure we buy ethical diamonds that are aligned with our engagement and that we can do much better.
+For this reason, we buy lab-grown diamonds, which offer the same quality at a lower price than natural diamonds, which do not require any mining activity and whose traceability is guaranteed.

 We want to provide our clients with ethical gemstones.
 This is why we only purchase stones ranging from categories 1 to 3 according to the Columbia Gem House Faire Trade Protocols.